FlrMh/tech201_agile_and_scrum/README.md

  *The **SCRUM** Team:*

-1. Co-located (working together rather than separated)(can`t work from different departments, can`t work from far, but need to be in same space at all times to enable effective communication.
+1. Co-located (working together rather than separated)(can not work from different departments, can`t work from far, but need to be in same space at all times to enable effective communication.
 E.g.: using teams to maintain people from different departments interconnected).

 2. Engaged with customers.